-Field Description Row Origin The name Serena uses to name the row.
-Row Name Enter a substitute name for the row origin name

-Field Description Column Origin The name Serena uses to name the column.
+Field Description Row Origin The name used to name the row.
+Row Name Enter a substitute name for the row origin name Row Legend Enter a legend or description of what the field is to contain.
+Column Origin The name used to name the column.
 Column Name Enter a substitute name for the column origin name